 In conclusion, while macOS and Linux are both Unix-based operating systems, there are several key differences that Red Team members should be aware of.
 These differences include the filesystem structure, command line tools, user and group management, package management, and kernel and system calls.

-While these differences can be challenging for Red Team members who are used to working on Linux, there are many tools and techniques available that can help make working on macOS more familiar and intuitive.
-By understanding the differences between macOS and Linux, Red Team members can become more effective and efficient in their work, regardless of which operating system they are using.
+While these differences can be challenging for Red Team members who are used to working on Linux, many tools and techniques are available that can help make working on macOS more familiar and intuitive.
+By understanding the differences between macOS and Linux, Red Team members can become more effective and efficient in their work, regardless of their operating system.